 Anyone age 7 years and older who hasn’t had all the doses in the primary series will need extra doses of the dTap-IPV vaccine.
 The number of doses you need depends on your age.
 Ask your healthcare provider how many doses you need.

-DTaP-IPV-Hib is a vaccine that protects against diphtheria, tetanus, pertussis (whooping cough), polio, and
+DTap-IPV-Hib protects against diphtheria, tetanus, pertussis (whooping cough), polio, and

 Haemophilus influenzae type b (Hib).
-Children born before March 1, 2018, who are under age 7 years get this vaccine as part of their primary series.
-Children also get this vaccine as a booster dose when they’re 18 months old.
+Children born before March 1, 2018, who are under age 7 years can get this vaccine as part of their primary series.
+Children can also get this vaccine as a booster dose when they’re 18 months old.

 After the primary series of tetanus, diphtheria, pertussis, and polio vaccine and a booster dose of the dTap-IPV vaccine, protection is: